 6. Putting things in the wrong place

-More normal age-related behaviour includes losing things but being able to retrace the steps to finding them.
+This is different to: more normal age-related behaviours such as losing things but being able to retrace the steps to find them.

 7. Rapid and unexplained mood swings and/or depression

-Mood and personality changes could include becoming confused, suspicious, depressed, fearful or anxious.
-More easily upset at home or with friends or in places where they feel unsure.
+Mood and personality changes can be associated with early signs of dementia.
+This could include becoming confused, suspicious, depressed, fearful or anxious, and your parent may find themselves getting easily upset in places they feel unsure about.

-More typical age-related behaviour is becoming irritable when a routine is disrupted.
+This is different to: more typical age-related behaviours such as becoming irritable when a routine is disrupted.

 8. Listlessness and apathy

-Sometimes feeling weary of work, family or social activities is the more generally age-related norm.
+This is different to: feeling weary of work, family or social activities – which is a more generally age-related norm.

 9. Decreased or poor judgement

 Changes in decision-making or judgement might include dealing with money or paying less attention to keeping clean and groomed.
 This can be one of the more obvious parts of your observation list for early signs of dementia.